-An Application-Level Dependability Analysis Framework for Embedded Systems.
+An Application-Level Dependability Analysis Framework for Embedded Systems

 This paper presents a framework for an in-depth analysis of transient faults in microprocessor-based embedded systems.
 The framework is based on a debug-like mechanism supporting an interpretation and analysis of the system behavior from an application point of view, in terms of function execution flow and passed/returned parameters.
 The framework offers a highly-customizable fault/error debug and classification approach, based on such application-level information, aimed at supporting the designer in the evaluation and tuning of the system dependability-related properties.
 We present an implementation of the proposed framework within a state-of-the-art fault injection environment for SystemC transaction-level multiprocessor specifications, and we show that the approach can be ported also in other environments.
 An experimental session considering an embedded system based on a processor highlights the benefits of the proposed approach.

 Data provided are for informational purposes only.
 Although carefully collected, accuracy cannot be guaranteed.
 The impact factor represents a rough estimation of the journal's impact factor and does not reflect the actual current impact factor.
 Publisher conditions are provided by RoMEO.
 Differing provisions from the publisher's actual policy or licence agreement may be applicable.